Fountains, kissing bridge highlight US-219 near Snowshoe Mountain

 Sharp's Kissing Bridge spans a run along on U.S. 219.

-I travel Route 219 through West Virginia a lot — mostly through the southern part of the state, but on occasion I travel north.
-It seems my car knows the way, which leaves my mind space to watch the countryside and daydream a bit.
-Seriously, I have found myself wondering where exactly I am during a trip.
+SLATY FORK, W.Va. — I travel US-219 through West Virginia often — mainly through the southern part of the state, but occasionally, I travel north.
+It seems my car knows the way, leaving my mind space to watch the countryside and daydream.
+I've found myself wondering where exactly I am during a trip.

 Advertisement

-In the spring and winter I scout the mountainsides for seasonal waterfalls.
-Just south of Union and the Indian Creek Covered Bridge there falls a lovely freshet that is surrounded by thousands of bluebells in the spring.
+In the spring and winter, I scout the mountainsides for seasonal waterfalls.
+Just south of Union and the Indian Creek Covered Bridge, there falls a lovely freshet surrounded by thousands of bluebells in the spring.
 It leaves me breathless and usually warrants a stop by the side of the road.

 On the way to Elkins from the Greenbrier Valley, about 25 minutes north of Marlinton, the towns of Slatyfork and Valley Head lie about 14 miles apart in the valley following the Big Spring Fork of Elk River.
-On the highway between, a few things are worth a slow down — if not a stop.
+A few things are worth slowing down on the highway between them—if not stopping.

 Sharp’s Kissing Bridge